 Reptiles are ectotherms (cold-blooded), meaning they need to absorb heat from their environment to regulate their own body heat since they cannot produce it.
-They need a warm place to bask (85-90 degrees) on one side of the cage in order digest food and nutrients properly.
-The other side of the cage should be cooler (70-75 degrees) so they don't overheat.
+They need a warm place to bask (90-95 degrees) on one side of the cage in order digest food and nutrients properly.
+The other side of the cage should be cooler (75-80 degrees) so they don't overheat.
 A thermometer should be placed at both ends of the cage to accurately measure temperatures.
 Your turtle will utilize different temperature zones throughout the day depending on its metabolism and needs.
 Lights should be on for 10-12 hours each day and then total darkness at night.
-Night temperatures can safely drop to 60 degrees so a night time heat source is not necessary.
+Night temperatures can safely drop to 60 degrees but a night time heat source necessary if it drops below that.